Managon-pop/EntityCleaner/README.md

 Commands
- /wclear: clean all entities in your world.
+ /wclear: Remove all entities in your world.
- /allclear: clean all entities in all world.
+ /allclear: Remove all entities in all world.